(under IFRS and all amounts in US dollars unless otherwise stated)

 Dokie Operations (51% Interest)

-The 48 turbine 144 MW Dokie wind farm generated 91,791 MWh of electricity for the quarter, or 128% of budget.
-The operating subsidiary for the wind farm also successfully reached agreement with its lenders for term conversion of its loans, which converts the construction loan to an operating loan with the final maturity of its borrowings to 2030.
+The 48 turbine 144 MW Dokie wind farm generated 217,052 MWh of electricity for the period, or 127% of budget.
+The operating subsidiary for the wind farm also successfully reached agreement with its lenders for term conversion of its loans, with final maturity in 2030, and the first possibility for a dividend in June 2012.

 Soda Lake Operations (100% Interest)